Projects configuration and Settings#

 Warning

 The project name does not take into consideration the configuration file name.
-For coherence it would be better to give use the project name as file name.
+For coherence it would be better to use the project name as file name.

 Workers#